jecki/DHParser/documentation_src/manuals/04_compile.rst

         arguments, that will be called at the end of the compilation of the entire tree.

-  * :py:meth:`~compile.Compiler.prepare`: An overrideable method that will be called with the root-note just before the compilation of the tree starts.
+  * :py:meth:`~compile.Compiler.prepare`: An overridable method that will be called with the root-note just before the compilation of the tree starts.

-  * :py:meth:`~compile.Compiler.finalize`: A overrideable method that will be called with the result and that may return a possibly modified result after the compilation has finished.
+  * :py:meth:`~compile.Compiler.finalize`: A overridable method that will be called with the result and that may return a possibly modified result after the compilation has finished.

-  * :py:meth:`~compile.Compiler.wildcard`: An overriable commpilaiton-method
+  * :py:meth:`~compile.Compiler.wildcard`: An overridable compilation-method
         that will be called when no specific compilation method, i.e.
         ``on_NAME(node)`` has been defined.
 It defaults to redirecting to :py:meth:`~compile.Commpiler.fallback_compiler`.